eeriemyxi/exse/README.md

 # TODO
 ## Implement Caching for the Playlists
 - See if user is connected to internet.
-  - If connected, load the first 50 results, then incrementally load more when required.
-I think having multiple "batches" will be useful.
-Each batch will contain however many items that were fetched from an API call.
-The user then if they so wish, can reload a fine number or all batches through a interface.
-But I am not sure if batching is a good idea (think about the indexes).
+  - If the user is connected then fetching the first batch (offset 0) is a must.

-    Whenever a batch is created, use `pickle` to backup the class (not batch) to disk.
+    Do not do anything else.
+When the user needs to see the next batch, load it from cache if available, if not, then fetch it.
+Save it to cache after fetching it.

-  - If disconnected, load the last available backup of the class.
-If none is available, tell them to go online.
+  - If the user is not connected, all the fetching is done from cache.
+Error should be raised if the request is not already cached.